Skip to main content

 Other organisations focus on creating written materials for use by themselves and clients in taking the agenda forward.

-Arts Council England – culture change toolkit (EW Group no date)
+Arts Council England – culture change toolkit (Arts Council, no date)

-Consultation involved staff from a wide variety of music, theatre and visual arts organisations, and the resulting guide is supported by a set of case studies ‘reflecting real-life, sector-specific examples of good practice’, alongside downloadable templates, checklists and other top tips.
+It contains case studies reflecting real-life, sector-specific examples of good practice, alongside downloadable templates, checklists and other top tips.

 If this sounds relevant to you, see Further reading for the link.